BEST Books on Guatemala: Read Before You Go!

 A new edition of Miguel Angel Asturias’s masterpiece, Mr. President, is being released in July 2022.
 I’m hoping to read it when it comes out.
 I tried reading an older edition, but I was turned off by the poor quality of the e-book edition, so I stopped.
 Given his status as a Nobel Prize winner, it is one book you should read if you’re interested in understanding Guatemala more deeply.

-Final Thoughts
+Final Thoughts on Guatemala Books

-Finding books about Guatemala in English wasn’t that easy.
+Finding books about Guatemala in English wasn’t easy.
 I am sure there are even better ones written in Spanish but not yet translated into English.

 Let me know if you’ve read any of these books and what you think of them.